 Dangerous and Defective Products Lawyer Near You in New Orleans, LA

-The Louisiana Products Liability (“LPLA”) – A Form Of Strict LiabilityThe Louisiana Products Liability Act provides for strict liability causes of action against manufacturers to protect consumers from injury.
+Louisiana Products Liability (“LPLA”) – A Form Of Strict LiabilityThe Louisiana Products Liability Act provides for strict liability causes of action against manufacturers to protect consumers from injury.

-ManufacturerManufacturers include the person who produces, makes, fabricates, constructs, designs, remanufactures, reconditions or refurbishes a product as well as the person who labels a products as his own or who otherwise holds himself out to be the manufacturer of the product.
-Manufacturer also includes a seller of a product who exercises control over or influences a characteristic of the design, construction or quality of the product, a person who incorporates a component manufactured by another into the final product and, in some cases, the seller of a product manufactured by an alien manufacturer.
+ManufacturerManufacturers include the person who produces, makes, fabricates, constructs, designs, remanufactures, reconditions, or refurbishes a product as well as the person who labels a product as his own or who otherwise holds himself out to be the manufacturer of the product.
+The manufacturer also includes a seller of a product who exercises control over or influences a characteristic of the design, construction or quality of the product, a person who incorporates a component manufactured by another into the final product and, in some cases, the seller of a product manufactured by an alien manufacturer.

 Manufacturer LiabilityA manufacturer is liable for damage caused by a characteristic of the product that renders the product “unreasonably dangerous” when such damage arises from a “reasonably anticipated use” of the product.
 Simply put if a manufacturer creates an inferior product they are responsible if a person is injured because of that product.

 In addition to the LPLA, other laws that may be applicable to your Louisiana claim may include the New Home Warranty Act as well as other laws.